-Despite the successes in guaranteeing the continuity of instruction through distance learning, our teachers also faced various challenges with its implementation.
-To begin with, the learning curve has been significant for the majority of our teachers this year.
-First, they had to quickly adjust to the use of Google Classroom as their Learning Management System.
+Despite the successes in guaranteeing the continuity of instruction of learning through distance learning, our teachers also faced various challenges.
+To begin with, the learning curve was significant for the majority of our teachers this year.
+Many teachers have indicated that one of the initial challenges this year was that they had to quickly adjust to the use of Google Classroom as their Learning Management System.
 Additionally, they had to learn new instructional strategies, tools, and applications appropriate for distance learning.
-Once small pods of students returned to in-person instruction, teachers needed to adjust to the difficult task of teaching a concurrent classroom using Cleartouch and having students both at home and at school in their virtual classrooms at the same time.
-In addition, distance learning has limited the opportunities for students to fully participate in some of the activities that in-person instruction would offer before, for example, some CTE pathways, sports, performing arts, effective physical education, or in-person support from college tutors.
-Many teachers have expressed concerns about the quality of distance learning instruction, which they don't find comparable to the rigorous in-person instruction provided before school closures.
-On the California School Staff Survey, for example, 75% of our teachers indicated that students are learning as much or more now as they were prior to switching to distance learning.
+Once small pods of students returned to in-person instruction, the challenge continued.
+In conversation with our teachers and union leaders, they highlighted the difficult task of teaching a concurrent classroom using Cleartouch, and having students both at home and in school connecting at the same time.

+In addition, distance learning has presented other challenges.
+55% of the parents who completed the end-of-year survey, for example, indicated how distance learning limited the opportunities for their students to fully participate in some of the activities that in-person instruction would offer, including some CTE pathways, sports, performing arts, effective physical education, or in-person support from college tutors.
+60% of the students shared the same sentiment.
+We know that this was a challenge difficult to overcome given the restription brought about by the pandemic.